-Prerequisites: Intro to Drawing and Painting This is a class for the student who has an interest in learning to paint.
+Prerequisites: Intro to Drawing and Painting This is a class for students who have an interest in learning to paint.
 Students learn the fundamentals of creating art with acrylic and watercolor paints.
 Color theory and color mixing are a major part of this class as students begin to work in this medium.
 Throughout the semester, students study famous painters, the art movements with which they are associated, and their works.